 DA says woman arrested in sex fantasy hoax was really victim

-A Southern California woman has been exonerated of charges that she placed "rape fantasy" ads on Craigslist in order to get men to attack her ex-boyfriend's new wife.
-Prosecutors now say that it was the alleged victim in the case who was trying to frame her husband's ex by placing the malicious ads.
+A Southern California woman has been exonerated of charges that she responded to "rape fantasy" ads on Craigslist in order to get men to attack her ex-boyfriend's new wife.
+Prosecutors now say that it was the alleged victim in the case who was trying to frame her husband's ex by responding to the ads.

 Add your comments below